vamsikankipati/javascript-es-fp/README.md

 # javascript-es-fp
-This repository consists of features implemented using ecmascript related to functional programming in JavaScript.
+This repository consists of features implemented using ECMAScript 6+ standard.